jimmoffitt/rbComplianceAPI/README.md

 ### Gnip Compliance API

 To ensure that the Twitter user's voice is continually respected, Gnip's customers are obligated to maintain compliant data stores... meaning that requests to delete or otherwise alter data are acted on and propagated through the customer's data analysis framework.
 To enable customers to comply, Gnip provides aa API endpoint from which all compliance data related to a customer's account can be regularly requested.
-A full description of the API can be found at the [Gnip support site](http://support.gnip.com/apis/compliance_api/).
+A full description of the [Compliance API]((http://support.gnip.com/apis/compliance_api/)) can be found at the [Gnip support site](http://support.gnip.com).

 ### So, what does this Compliance API client do?